 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Can I Caramelize Onions Ahead of Time?

 Absolutely!
-Prep your onions a day (or two) ahead of time, store (covered) in the fridge and make the dip when ready.
+Prep your onions a day (or two) ahead of time, properly store in an airtight container in the fridge and make the dip when ready.

 Are Fried Onions The Same Thing?